DerThorsten/lifted_fusion_moves_eccv_2016/README.md

 and the final results are stored.

-This is a reimplementation of the orginal source code used for the paper since it was very messy.
-More then this one, trust me =)
+This is a reimplementation of the orginal source code used for the paper since it was very messy, even more as this implementation, trust me =)

 Dependencies:
     You need a few non standart python packages: vigra  (https://github.com/ukoethe/vigra)
         nifty  (https://github.com/DerThorsten/nifty)